 - (Optional) Select the Enable high visibility check box.

 - (Optional) Enter a message to display to users.

 - Click Save.

-Note that you can set a data quality warning using REST API.
+Note that you can set a data quality warning and enable high visibility using REST API.
 For more information, see Add Data Quality Warning in the Tableau REST API Help.